ZaighamCodes/ZaighamCodes/README.md

 ### 🚀 Software Developer | Full-Stack Engineer

 I'm a **Full-Stack Developer** with **over a year of experience** in building **dynamic, scalable, and high-performance web applications**.
-I specialize in **React.js, Java, and Spring Boot**, focusing on crafting seamless user experiences and robust backend architectures.
+I specialize in **React.js, Angular, Java, and Spring Boot**, focusing on crafting seamless user experiences and robust backend architectures.

-With expertise in **JavaScript, MySQL, Docker, and AWS**, I ensure that every application I build is **secure, efficient, and maintainable**.
+With expertise in **JavaScript, MySQL**, I ensure that every application I build is **secure, efficient, and maintainable**.
 I thrive on tackling complex challenges and love learning new technologies to stay ahead in the industry.

 ### 💡 About Me
 - 🌍 **Based in:** India